MelvinHK/1st-Discord-Bot-Test/README.md

 # 1st-Test-Discord-Bot
-First Discord bot I made for testing stuff
+Experimenting with a Discord bot

 Install dotenv and add an .env file with the environmental variable: